agronholm/anyio/docs/threads.rst

 performance issues.
 The solution is to run such code in *worker threads*.
 Using worker threads lets the event loop continue running other tasks while the worker thread runs the blocking call.

- .. caution:: Do not spawn too many threads, as the context switching overhead may cause your
-    system to slow down to a crawl.
-A few dozen threads should be fine, but hundreds are probably bad.
-Consider using AnyIO's semaphores to limit the maximum number of threads.

 Running a function in a worker thread
 -------------------------------------